-When the safety precautions are followed, the Evader DT will provide years of enjoyment.
+When the safety precautions are followed, the Evader EXT2 will provide years of enjoyment.
 Use care and good sense at all times when operating this radio controlled truck.
 Failure to use this vehicle in a safe, sensible manner can result in injury or damage to property.
-You and you alone must insure that the instructions are carefully followed and all safety precautions are obeyed.
+You and you alone must ensure that the instructions are carefully followed and all safety precautions are obeyed.

-- Do not operate the Evader DT near people.
+- Do not operate the Evader EXT2 near people.
 Spectators should be behind the driver or at a safe distance away from the vehicle. - Make sure to read the instructions with the battery and charger before charging. - Do not leave any charger unattended during charging.
 If the battery or charger become hot at any time, disconnect the battery from the charger immediately!
-Failure to do so may cause permanent damage to the charger and battery and may cause bodily harm. - The Evader DT can run through dirt and mud.
-However, avoid running through standing water or "wet" mud. - Do not allow the electronic speed control (ESC) or radio equipment to come into contact with moisture.
-Water can cause the electronics to short out and can cause permanent damage. - Always turn on the transmitter before turning on the electronic speed control. - Before turning on your radio, check to make sure that no one else is running on the same frequency as your Evader DT.
+Failure to do so may cause permanent damage to the charger and battery and may cause bodily harm. - Do not cover the air intake holes on the charger during charging.
+This may cause the charger to overheat. - Do not allow the electronic speed control (ESC) or radio equipment to come into contact with moisture.
+Water can cause the electronics to short out and can cause permanent damage. - Always turn on the transmitter before turning on the electronic speed control. - Before turning on your radio, check to make sure that no one else is running on the same frequency as your Evader EXT2.